lucisaldanha/quiz1_csci-6364/README.md

 # quiz1_csci-6364

+Name: Lucieni A Gama Saldanha

-Activity created to complete the Quiz 01 proposed in the Machine Learning Class of Spring - 2021, by Dr. Hamidian Sardar.
+- Activity created to complete the Quiz 01 proposed in the Machine Learning Class of Spring - 2021, by Dr. Sardar Hamidian.